 |---|---|---|---|

-| Father's Day | April to early June | Mugs, shirts, grill aprons, dad hobby gifts, family-name products | Check delivery dates before listing anything new. |
+| Father's Day | Archive until 2027 | Mugs, shirts, grill aprons, dad hobby gifts, family-name products | Review what worked; do not add new 2026 listings now. |

-| July 4 and summer | May to mid June | Family trip shirts, lake shirts, beach totes, BBQ shirts, local pride apparel | Create one niche-first design and compare provider shipping. |
+| July 4 and summer | Archive July 4; keep evergreen summer in July | Family trip shirts, lake shirts, beach totes, BBQ shirts, local pride apparel | Only keep designs that do not depend on a missed event date. |

-| Back to school | June to July | Teacher shirts, classroom posters, student name labels, tote bags, mugs | Build designs now and publish before late-summer search pressure. |
+| Back to school | Now through July | Teacher shirts, classroom posters, student name labels, tote bags, mugs | Build and publish first tests before late-summer search pressure. |

-| Halloween | July to September | Matching family shirts, teacher shirts, pet shirts, party mugs, simple costume-adjacent apparel | Avoid protected characters and brand-like phrases. |
+| Halloween | July to September | Matching family shirts, teacher shirts, pet shirts, party mugs, simple costume-adjacent apparel | Research now; avoid protected characters and brand-like phrases. |

-| Q4 holidays | August to October | Ornaments, family pajamas, sweatshirts, mugs, wall art, pet gifts, teacher gifts | Order samples early and write clear shipping cutoffs. |
+| Q4 holidays | July/August to October | Ornaments, family pajamas, sweatshirts, mugs, wall art, pet gifts, teacher gifts | Choose sample-worthy products early and write shipping cutoffs. |

 | New Year and January resets | November to December | Planner covers, habit trackers, gym shirts, office mugs, motivational wall art | Use this to keep sales momentum after Christmas. |